Arturovaladez1/reading-notes/README.md

 ## Reminders to keep a Growth Mindset

-1. To always strive for success and take failure as a learning experince.
-I must always keep pushing forward no matter the difficulty.
+1. To always strive for success and take failure as a learning experience.
+I must always keep pushing forward no matter how difficult it may be.

 2. To not allow myself to fall into a negative mindset or pattern.
 Things dont always come easy and must learn to be patient with the process of learning.

-3. Obstacles are something that may cause furstration and often cause me to hit a roadbloack must find a way or atleast a small step in the right direction.
+3. Obstacles are something that may cause furstration and often cause me to hit a roadbloack.
+I must find a way or atleast make a small step in the right direction.

 > "The future depends on what we do in the present".
 > -Ghandi